 The Intersection of Adoption and Addiction

 Little education and training exists on the intersection of addiction and adoption.
-As the founder of the Adoption Center at PACE Recovery, and an adopted individual, Dr. Brett Furst offers his expertise on this important topic, to encourage and guide both adoptive parents and professionals towards a better understanding of the disease of addiction and how to help hurting adoptees.
+As the director of Adoption Programming at PACE Recovery, and an adopted individual, Dr. Brett Furst offers his expertise on this important topic, to encourage and guide both adoptive parents and professionals towards a better understanding of the disease of addiction and how to help hurting adoptees.

 Addiction is a disease of escapism.
 While each person who suffers from a Substance Use Disorder (SUD) has unique underlying difficulties that cause them to seek this escape, the fundamental reason for turning to substances is rooted in a lack of ability to manage or navigate one’s reality.
 Addiction is a solution to a problem that the user sees as unsolvable.
 It is not something to shame or belittle them about.
 They are not abusing substances because they are unintelligent or do not understand that it is bad for them, or because they truly think they are invincible.
 They are doing so because they are hurting.

 While a lot of the content in the following article may seem scary or daunting, as the author I am coming from a place of hope about the future of adoption and addiction treatment.
 My very first exposure to adoption was my own, followed by that of my sisters, and now all the clients that have come through my practice.
 While “adopted” is enough of a label on its own without adding “addict,” neither word ever needs to be negative.
 Just as there is strength in being adopted, there is strength in overcoming addiction.
 The intent of this piece is not to stigmatize adoptees as people who will develop addictions, but rather to encourage both parents and clinicians to learn more about the disease of addiction and help bring the proper services to those adoptees who are in pain.

 What is Substance Use Disorder?